walterfreeman/picup-workshop/index.md

 <a href="http://eepurl.com/cGZQzb">Join PICUP</a>

-<a href="gopicup.slack.com">PICUP Slack channel</a>

 <a href="https://www.compadre.org/picup/">PICUP website</a>

+### 2. Group-work: orbital dynamics in Trinket/Glowscript

+After the introduction, we'd like you to do a short exercise on <a href="orbits.html">orbital dynamics</a>.
+This will illustrate the use of Glowscript/Trinket, a browser-based VPython interpreter.

-### 2. Group-work: simulating pendula
+### 3. Group-work: simulating pendula in Google Colab

-After the introduction, we have in mind that you all will spend a little time on an exercise involving a <a href="pendulum.html">computer simulation of a pendulum</a>, and either study the effects of damping and driving (on the same page) or look at how computational physics can be used to teach early-career students the basics of <a href="perturb.html">perturbation theory through the nonlinearities in the pendulum</a>.

-### 3. <a href="showcase.html">Showcase of upper-division projects</a>
+Now, we'll do an exercise involving a computer simulation of a pendulum in Google Colab.
+One of the great things about Colab is the ability to mix text and code, so the whole exercise and its instructions are <a href="https://colab.research.google.com/drive/1OaMP6_hD4vUSBC5XotKPP-eGQfnePucL?usp=sharing">in that notebook itself</a>.
+You will need to "Make a Copy" of the notebook for yourself so you can edit your own version.

-### 4. Authoring exercise sets
+### 4. Discussion

-Have a nifty exercise that you do with your students that you'd like to post to the <a href="https://www.compadre.org/PICUP/exercises/">PICUP exercise set collection</a>?
-We'll tell you how to submit it for publication.
+We'll conclude with a discussion of how computational tools can:

+* ... help students learn the same kinds of things we were already teaching them, but more quickly and deeply
+* ... allow students to learn new things we weren't able to teach them before

+We might also explore:

+* ... what you think about the "minimally-working code" approach to computational integration and its strengths and weaknesses
+* ... what you think about spreadsheets, Trinket/Glowscript, Google Colab/Jupyter, and other programming environments
+* ... any thoughts you have about the use of AI in physics education or programming